Buffy Summers: Legacy and cultural impact

-The character of Buffy became a cultural icon, inspiring plenty of others female characters.
+The character of Buffy became a cultural icon, inspiring plenty of other female characters.
 Marie-Claire Chappet wrote, in an article for Harper's Bazaar, "Her witty comebacks, her high-kicks, her strength.
 Everything about her was mesmerising.
-I had seen female warriors before – in superhero cartoons or even Star Wars – but something about the way the show was otherwise grounded in a rather mundane high-school reality, made this startlingly affective.", quoting Buffy as a feminine icon.
+I had seen female warriors before – in superhero cartoons or even Star Wars – but something about the way the show was otherwise grounded in a rather mundane high-school reality, made this startlingly affective," citing Buffy as a feminine icon.
 CBS News developed a theory called the "Buffy Effect", analyzing the impact of the character on strong woman on television.
-Theory followed by Lindsay Abrams writing for The Atlantic "The "Buffy effect" posits that strong characters can combat the negative effects of sexual violence in media."
+Lindsay Abrams wrote for The Atlantic, "The 'Buffy effect' posits that strong characters can combat the negative effects of sexual violence in media."

-Buffy has been acclaimed by viewers and critique for being badass while still being "girly" and relatable.
-The Hollywood Reporter placed Buffy Summers at No.3 in the top " Hollywood's Favorite Female Characters". and placed No.1 for the website Digital Spy quoting "But Buffy Summers was the hero in her own story.
+Buffy has been acclaimed by viewers and critics for being badass while still being "girly" and relatable.
+The Hollywood Reporter placed Buffy Summers at No.3 in "Hollywood's Favorite Female Characters"; the website Digital Spy put her at number one: "But Buffy Summers was the hero in her own story.
 And if she could be, then I could be too.
 Throughout its seven-season run, audiences grew along with Buffy and many of its most impactful moments can apply to all sorts of things that real life might throw at you – whatever your age, or your struggle."
-Vox stated that Buffy "subverts one of pop culture’s most famous tropes." following this statement by "As comics and YA fans will be quick to attest, Buffy wasn’t pop culture’s first female superhero, not by a long shot.
+Vox stated that Buffy "subverts one of pop culture’s most famous tropes. … As comics and YA fans will be quick to attest, Buffy wasn’t pop culture’s first female superhero, not by a long shot.
 But she was the first to anchor her own TV series, and her success paved the way for others like her."
-X-Men: Evolution's producer/writer Boyd Kirkland admit that they replicated the dance scene from the episode "Bad Girls" for the episode 5 from season 1 of the show named "Speed and Spyke" letting know that " Buffy had become an influential figure in television in her own right -- even impacting the way characters like X-Men: Evolution's teenagers like Kitty Pryde were portrayed on screen.".
-Julie Plec, co-creator of the show The Vampire Diaries, cite Buffy as an inspiration for the character of Damon Salvatore calling him "our Buffy".
+X-Men: Evolutions producer/writer Boyd Kirkland admit that they replicated the dance scene from the episode "Bad Girls" for the episode 5 from season 1 of the show named "Speed and Spyke", letting know that "Buffy had become an influential figure in television in her own right -- even impacting the way characters like X-Men: Evolutions teenagers like Kitty Pryde were portrayed on screen."
+Julie Plec, co-creator of the show The Vampire Diaries, cited Buffy as an inspiration for the character of Damon Salvatore calling him "our Buffy".